sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_audit_logging/administration_audit_logging.md

 It is important to understand that Audit Logging does not capture event data in real time.
 There is a short lag as data is batched into the log from multiple cloud-based background services, depending on event type. **Expect a lag of up to ten minutes between event and log entry becoming available.** The actual time will most likely be less than this.
 Refresh the browser to see the latest log entries.

-Since your Log may not have much data if you are in a Sigma Trial, we will demonstrate how to use the Audit Log to see how many failed login attempts have occurred and what resource the user was trying to access.
+Since your Log may not have much data if you are in a Sigma Trial, we will use a Sigma internal instance to demonstrate how to use the Audit Log to see how many daily login attempts have occurred, both successful and failed.
+The methods will apply to any other instance of Sigma but with different log data.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Exploring the Audit Log is no different than using Sigma against any other data source so this is a breeze.